Introduction to PSCI 3200

 • Focusing on the type of work that goes on with and within development agencies

-• Almost no math; very little theory
+• Almost no math, light on the theory

 Course Description